PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 _As a merchant, I want to be able to manage my product pages according to the available stock._

 **Allow ordering of out-of-stock products.** By default, it is disabled.
-It means that, **when a product is not available in stock, the 'Add to cart' button on the product page is unclickable** with the following message just below, :no_entry_sign: _Product available with different options_.
+It means that, **when a product is not available in stock, the 'Add to cart' button on the product page is unclickable** with the following message just below:

+1. :no_entry_sign: _Product available with different options_ if the product has combinations.

+2. :no_entry_sign: _Out-of-Stock_ (or any message typed in the 'Label of out-of-stock products with denied backorders' field) if this is a stendard product.

  On the contrary, enabling this option allows customers to order both in-stock and out-of-stock products.

 **Enable stock management.** It allows basic stock management options and features: merchants can set the current quantity of a product and let PrestaShop lower it for each order, or re-stock it for each canceled or returned order.
 By default, this feature is enabled.

 When setting this option to 'No', it automatically enables the 'Allow ordering of out of stock products' feature above and prevents the user from switching this feature again, cf. _1.7.8_ issue #[21037](https://github.com/PrestaShop/PrestaShop/issues/21037).

 **Label of in-stock products.** Merchants can **add a label to all in-stock products**.
-It should be displayed just below the 'Add to cart' button of the product page.
+It should be displayed just below the 'Add to cart' button of the product page in the front office.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

-**Label of out-of-stock products with allowed backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' is enabled**.
-It should be displayed just below the 'Add to cart' button of the product page.
+**Label of out-of-stock products with allowed backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is enabled**.
+It should be displayed just below the 'Add to cart' button of the product page in the front office.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.

-**Label of out-of-stock products with denied backorders.** ???
+**Label of out-of-stock products with denied backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is disabled**.
+It should be displayed just below the 'Add to cart' button of the product page in the front office.
+By default, it is _Out-of-Stock_ (or its translation for other languages).

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.